-Find next year’s Children First calendar here.
+Find this year’s and next year’s Children First annual calendars here.

 “The Wonder of Learning: The Hundred Languages of Children” is now open, in two spaces in Northgate Mall at 1058 West Club Boulevard.
 The exhibition recounts experiences from infant-toddler centers, preschools and primary schools in the city of Reggio Emilia, Italy.

 The exhibit is free, and will be open during the following hours until May 6 2017.

 According to Reggio Children, the new exhibition is intended as “a democratic piazza calling international attention to the importance of education and schools as places for discussion and mutual exchange: a piazza for dialogue about our qualities and our limits, about what we are now and what we could become.”

 The exhibition speaks to all those involved in schooling – teachers, administrators, psychologists, families, children – and to all members of the general public who believe that education is of fundamental importance for society.

 On March 10 2017, Children First will be a tour site for the NAREA professional development Institute associated with the exhibit.

 Friday Educator Open Houses at Children First

 Informal visitation and information sessions for early childhood professionals.

 Children First teachers will present a brief overview of the Children First philosophy and curriculum, then be available for one on one consultation.
 Both the indoor and outdoor classrooms will be set up for exploration of materials, and you may take photographs if you like.
 Children’s portfolios will be available for study.
 Participants who pre-register are encouraged to share their questions and interests so we can better prepare for their visit.